 Cumulative worldwide operating experience from nuclear power plants at the end of 1997 is well over 9,000 reactor-years.
-Based on data reported to the International Atomic Energy Agency (IAEA) 'Power Reactor Information System' (PRIS), a total of 442 nuclear power plants were operating around the world in 1997.
+Based on data reported to the International Atomic Energy Agency (IAEA) Power Reactor Information System (PRIS), a total of 442 nuclear power plants were operating around the world in 1997.
 The SLAP database currently includes service data from 274 plants representing approximately 4,700 reactor-years of operating experience.
 In the past, efforts to develop rupture frequencies from service data mostly have used the number of reactor years as a basis for estimating an exposure time.

 An estimation of piping system exposure times solely based on reactor-years of operating experience would include a large uncertainty, however.
-For reasons stated above, and in Section 3, the coverage and completeness of the data collection strongly influences the estimation of exposure times.
-Furthermore, the analysis steps of the 'PFCA' Framework should assist in determining how an exposure time is assessed.
-Some considerations in the estimation of exposure times are summarized in Table A-2.
+For reasons stated above and in Section 3, the coverage and completeness of the data collection strongly influences the estimation of exposure times.
+Furthermore, the analysis steps of the PFCA Framework should assist in determining how an exposure time is assessed; Table A-2.